 Our First Turkey!

-7:30am- Game time!
+7:30 am- Game time!
 Like every married couple, we love the food network, especially Barefoot Contessa.
-That is where we got our turkey recipe however we did make a few substitutions, substituted truffle butter for Kerrygold butter.
-We also used a turkey seasoning paste from Williams-Sonoma, which was awesome, instead of the recipe’s called for seasonings.
+That is where we got our turkey recipe.
+However, we did make a few substitutions, substituted truffle butter for Kerrygold butter.
+We also used a turkey seasoning paste from Williams-Sonoma, which was excellent, instead of the recipe’s called for seasonings.

-1:15pm- Carved the turkey, poured the pan drippings overtop and served.
+1:15 pm- Carved the turkey, poured the pan drippings over the top and served.
 Our first turkey was a SUCCESS!